castorm/kafka-connect-http/README.md

 #### Mapping HttpRecord to Kafka Connect's SourceRecord with SchemedSourceRecordMapper

 Embeds the record properties into a common simple envelope to enable schema evolution.
 This envelope contains simple a key and a body properties.

+Here is also where we'll tell Kafka Connect to what topic and on what partition do we want to send our record.

 ```java
 public interface SourceRecordMapper extends Configurable {